Lucsantosg/CloudLogAnalysis/kibana/launch.md

 	The Discover page in Kibana opens.

-2. Select the index pattern for the {{site.data.keyword.Bluemix_notm}} space from where you want to view and analyze log data.
+2. Select the index pattern for the space from where you want to view and analyze log data.

     1. Click **default-index**.